SmalkiGroove/heroes-expansion/doc/HEROES.md

 Time Shifter - Wizard

 • At the start of combat, hero can use Time Shift ability, increasing ATB of friendly units and reducing ATB of enemy units.
 The ATB shift intensity increases with hero levels.
-• Every hero turn in combat, there is a chance that a friendly creature gets an ATB boost and an enemy creatures gets an ATB reduction.
+• Every hero turn in combat, there is a chance that a friendly creature gets an ATB boost and an enemy creature gets an ATB reduction.
 The probability is 40% + 1% per hero level.
 • Hero has an adventure map ability that increases movement points of all your other heroes.
 Costs 25 Mana and gives 500 + 50 * level movement points.

 Starting Skills